joostkremers/writeroom-mode/README.md

 Maximise the current window in its frame, i.e., delete all other windows.

-### Mode Line ###

-Mode line format to use.
-By default, the mode line is disabled, but this option can be used to re-enable it.
-Either use the default mode line, or a customised mode line.
-The latter defaults to showing only the buffer’s name and its modified status, but this can be customised.
-See the doc string for `mode-line-format` for options.

 ### Restore Window Config ###

 Restore the window configuration that existed before `writeroom-mode` was activated.
 This is primarily useful if you use `writeroom-mode` in only a single buffer, since the window configuration that is restored is the one that existed at the moment when `writeroom-mode` is called for the first time.
 Disabled by default.